-Assets and Liability Committee Executive Management Committee Key purpose and responsibilities Key purpose and responsibilities • Formulating and executing strategies to position business • Assuring the ability to fulfill funding obligations promptly by devising and executing a liquidity and funding strategy and segments strategically in the market.
-Supervising business and operational endeavors.
-Assessing and managing operational risks associated with • Crafting policies and procedures to establish effective internal interest rates, market fluctuations, and exchange rate changes. controls • Evaluating the balance sheet and liability structure and • Tracking financial performance against approved strategies recommending adjustments as necessary. and budgets • Ensuring adherence to statutory requirements regarding · Assessing strategic and operational plans to achieve liquidity, cash ratios, and foreign exchange exposures. overarching goals. • Reviewing the internal capital adequacy management · Ensuring compliance with regulatory frameworks, guidelines, programme and investment policy for operational stability. and adherence to Group policies and procedures.
-Management Credit Committee Risk Management Committee Key purpose and responsibilities Key purpose and responsibilities Assessing and approving new credit applications and renewals • Evaluating significant risk factors affecting business operations. within Board-delegated limits. • Identifying the origins and potential ramifications of business • Making recommendations to the Board regarding revisions to risks. credit limits
+Assets and Liability Committee

+- Assuring the ability to fulfill funding obligations promptly by devising and executing a liquidity and funding strategy and policy - Assessing and managing operational risks associated with interest rates, market fluctuations, and exchange rate changes. - Evaluating the balance sheet and liability structure and recommending adjustments as necessary. - Ensuring adherence to statutory requirements regarding liquidity, cash ratios, and foreign exchange exposures. - Reviewing the internal capital adequacy management program and investment policy for operational stability.

+Management Credit Committee
-Ensuring adherence to regulatory guidelines and limits. risk management and compliance with regulatory standards. • Supervising business continuity and disaster recovery strategies.

-Monitoring, reviewing, and addressing issues that could significantly affect the quality of credit risk management.
+- Assessing and approving new credit applications and renewals within Board-delegated limits. - Making recommendations to the Board regarding revisions to credit limits. - Ensuring adherence to regulatory guidelines and limits. - Monitoring, reviewing, and addressing issues that could significantly affect the quality of credit risk management. - Recommending to the Board facilities for approval within the designated limits requiring Board approval.